 Walking in Jersey

-Despite its small size, Jersey offers a rich variety in terms of landscape, from rugged coastline to wooded valleys, fields and country lanes, making it popular with walkers of all ages.
+Despite its small size, walking in Jersey offers a rich variety in terms of landscape, from rugged coastline to wooded valleys, fields and country lanes, making it popular with walkers of all ages.

 We have designed a number of walks originating from the hotel especially for our guests: